rkumar/rbcurse/README.markdown

 # rbcurse (for ruby 1.9.1)

-* Version to work with ruby 1.9 - WORK IN PROGRESS
+* Version to work with ruby 1.9

 * <http://totalrecall.wordpress.com>